rajasoun/dev-box/guides/GIT-Guide.md

                 ```
                     git pull --rebase
                 ```
-5. On any conflicts, do the following:
+5. On any conflicts, do the following
      1. Open the file in an editor.
      2. Keep your or both the changes by editing the file. (e.g)The system displays as below (please note that the conflict is shown with separators - The top portion is your current change(s).
                                                 ```
                                                 <<<<<<< HEAD
                                                                                 <h1> Activity Settings!!!! - !!!!</h1>